beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 Puppet Modules has been created for most of the necessary actions in a typical infrastructure creation.
 Besides, thanks to r10k (watch specific section) it is possible to resolv extern modules from PuppetForce.
 Amongst the developed modules, available in git.beeva.com, are:

-*amazontools:* the amazontools module installation
+_amazontools:_ the amazontools module installation

-*autoscaling:* installation and configuration of the autoscaling start script
+_autoscaling:_ installation and configuration of the autoscaling start script

-*backups:* backups configuration (Databases and code)
+_backups:_ backups configuration (Databases and code)

-*crontab:* cron tasks configuration
+_crontab:_ cron tasks configuration

-*deployment:* application deploying (developing)
+_deployment:_ application deploying (developing)

-*factertags:* Facter tags creation to consultation from Foreman
+_factertags:_ Facter tags creation to consultation from Foreman

-*httpd:* Apache installation and configuration.
+_httpd:_ Apache installation and configuration.
 VirtualHost, SSL, httpd.conf.

-*iptables:* Iptables configuration.
+_iptables:_ Iptables configuration.

-*java:* Java installation and configuration.
+_java:_ Java installation and configuration.

-*mcollective:* Mcollective installation and configuration.
+_mcollective:_ Mcollective installation and configuration.

-*mysql:* Installation and configuration.
+_mysql:_ Installation and configuration.

-*nagios:* Installation an configuration of the Nagios server and plugins  (developing).
+_nagios:_ Installation an configuration of the Nagios server and plugins  (developing).

-*newrelic:* Installation and configuration of the NewRelic agent (server and java)
+_newrelic:_ Installation and configuration of the NewRelic agent (server and java)

-*nsupdate:* systems date.
+_nsupdate:_ systems date.

-*openssh:* Installation an configuration.
+_openssh:_ Installation an configuration.

-*packages:* Installation packages Interface.
+_packages:_ Installation packages Interface.

-*repositories:* Install a personalized repository in s3
+_repositories:_ Install a personalized repository in s3

-*role:* Define the instances role.
+_role:_ Define the instances role.

-*s3cmd:* Installation and configuration
+_s3cmd:_ Installation and configuration

-*selinux:* Configuration.
+_selinux:_ Configuration.

-*sshkey:* Configuration of the SSH keys for users.
+_sshkey:_ Configuration of  SSH keys for users.

-*stdlib:* Puppet additional library.
+_stdlib:_ Puppet additional library.

-*sudoers:* Configuration of the privileged users permissions.
+_sudoers:_ Configuration of  privileged users permissions.

-*timezone:* System timezone.
+_timezone:_ System timezone.

-*tomcat:* installation and configuration.
+_tomcat:_ installation and configuration.

-*users:* system users configuration.
+_users:_ system users configuration.

-*vcsdeploy:* Additional module to deploy SVN or git files.
+_vcsdeploy:_ Additional module to deploy SVN or git files.

-*properties:* Deploy of Properties files for java, PHP and nodejs (developing) files.
+_properties:_ Deploy of Properties files for java, PHP and nodejs (developing) files.

 #### Git workflow

-The proposed workflow for each module, to encourage the use in different projects without influence their productive environments is the following (although it is recommended to use the *develop* notation instead of *development* notation, more standard, for developing environments)
+The proposed workflow for each module, to encourage the use in different projects without influence their productive environments is the following (although it is recommended to use the _develop_ notation instead of _development_ notation, more standard, for developing environments)

 ![Branches](static/branches.png "Branches")

-Since there are a lot of projects using each module and parallel developing can happen, *it is proposed that the master branch has not be used in any productive environment* and it will be a place where add the new features that each project include, in relation to create generic modules.
+Since there are a lot of projects using each module and parallel developing can happen, _it is proposed that the master branch has not be used in any productive environment_ and  be a place where add the new features that each project includes, in relation to create generic modules.

 In this way, any new project that requires starting to use the Puppet modules will know from what timeline it must start, downloading a concrete tag from master.

-It will be created a stable version tag in master (for example 1.0) and, it bugs are found that need to be fixed they will be fixed tagging the new version like 1.1 (in a finite branch to hotfix)
+It will be created a stable version tag in master (for example 1.0) and, if bugs are found that need to be fixed they will be fixed tagging the new version like 1.1 (in a finite branch to *hotfix*)

-When certain projects insert new features, it will make a merge request to add the changes to the master branch, changing the version to 2.0.
+When certain projects insert new features, a merge request will be made to add the changes to the master branch, changing the version to 2.0.

 For each of the projects, there will be two infinite timelines, following a similar schema to the [proposed] (http://nvie.com/posts/a-successful-git-branching-model/)

 ``
 <project_name>-master (for example openp-master)
 <project_name>-master (for example openp-develop)

 ``
-Can be created infinite parallel branches to isolate each new feature if exists parallel developments, integrating the new feature to the <name_project>-develop branch.
+Can be created infinite parallel branches to isolate each new feature if parallel developments exists, integrating the new feature to the ``<name_project>-develop branch.``

-Once developed the corresponding features in specified development sprint and tested their correct behavior, they will be merged in the
+Once developed the corresponding features to specified development sprint and tested their correct behavior, they will be merged in the
 ````
 <project_name>-master, tagging with the name
 <project_name>-<version_number>